artemsky/ng-snotify/docs/essentials/examples.md

 #### Async

 ###### Success
-You should pass Promise of type SnotifyConfig to change some data or do some other actions
+You should pass Promise of type Snotify to change some data or do some other actions
 ```typescript
 const successAction = Observable.create(observer => {
       setTimeout(() => {